Elohim says in Genesis 1:1 that at the outset, this implies He existed before time; he forever was. There is no start for God; He made existence.

 What does Elohim signify?

 The expression “Elohim” signifies “preeminent one” or “powerful one.”
-It isn’t just utilized of the one genuine God but at the same time is utilized once in a while to allude to human rulers, judges, and even heavenly messengers.
+It isn’t just utilized of the one genuine God but at the same time is used once in a while to allude to human rulers, judges, and even heavenly messengers.
 If you saw one showing preeminent rule and communicating strong power, the word you would utilize would be Elohim.

 What Does Elohim Mean?

 Elohim happens multiple times in the principal part of Genesis.
-After that the name Yahweh shows up too and is frequently matched with Elohim and, in the NIV, the two together are interpreted as “the LORD God.”
+After that, the name Yahweh shows up too and is frequently matched with Elohim, and, in the NIV, the two together are interpreted as “the LORD God.”